-When it comes to thinning your paint, you need to make sure you have everything you need to get the job done.
+When it comes to thinning your spray paint, you need to make sure you have everything you need to get the job done.
 Otherwise, you may thin the paint too much or not enough.
 Here’s what you need to get started:

 - 1Paint

-Obviously, you can’t thin the paint without the main ingredient.
+Obviously, you can’t thin paint without the main ingredient.
 So, you’ll need to grab the paint you plan on using. - 2Paint Strainer

 You can use paint strainer bags or a reusable filter.
 They are designed with a fine mesh material to stain any impurities from your paint to give you a smooth and beautiful mixture. - 3Water